MLK Jr. Celebrations & Free Museum Days

-Monday, January 21, 2019 – On certain “fee-free” days throughout the year, enjoy free entrance to all national parks and monuments including Muir Woods and Yosemite National Park and free admission aboard all of the historic vessels at the Hyde Street Pier of SF’s Maritime National Historical Park.
-Please note, this is likely cancelled due to the government shutdown.
+Monday, January 20, 2020 – On certain “fee-free” days throughout the year, enjoy free entrance to all national parks and monuments including Muir Woods and Yosemite National Park and free admission aboard all of the historic vessels at the Hyde Street Pier of SF’s Maritime National Historical Park.

-Please note that starting in 2019 a parking/shuttle reservation will be required at Muir Woods even on “fee-free” days
+Please note that a parking/shuttle reservation is still required at Muir Woods even on “fee-free” days.